 What It Means to 'Dress Like a Woman' With a Chronic Illness

-Earlier this month, it was reported that President Donald Trump requires female White House employees to “dress like a woman.”
+In 2017, it was reported that President Donald Trump requires female White House employees to “dress like a woman.”

 When one hears this phrase, images of flowing dresses, ruby red lips, and perfectly coiffed hair comes to mind; the ideal woman of the 21st century in all her marketable, feminine glory.
 She wakes up early and eats fresh fruit and hits the gym in her Victoria’s Secret athletic wear.
 Her shimmering dye job is never betrayed by her roots, and she never goes more than two weeks without getting her eyebrows waxed.